Sharing knowledge about Folk musical instruments

 Traditional folk musical instruments are facing extinction in many parts of India due to decrease in its user base.
-The purpose of this study was to determine an effective medium to introduce these musicalinstruments : their construction process, sounds and events they are used at, to a younger audience , in order to create a future user base of individuals with better understanding of the same.
+In order to develop a future user base of people with a better awareness of these musical instruments, the goal of this study was to identify an effective medium for teaching younger audiences about these instruments’ construction processes, sounds, and events they are played at.

 Through this study we aim to introduce different mediums of instruction to children above age of 8 years and observe how they respond to them.
 Three medium of instructions will be through – reading materials, slide presentation with audio, and a collaborative multiplayer game.
 All three medium will consist of information about the construction process of these instruments and their respective tunes – except for the readable material.